Austria: Military

 Since the end of the Cold War, and more importantly the removal of the former heavily guarded "Iron Curtain" separating Austria and its Eastern Bloc neighbours (Hungary and former Czechoslovakia), the Austrian military has been assisting Austrian border guards in trying to prevent border crossings by illegal immigrants.
 This assistance came to an end when Hungary and Slovakia joined the EU Schengen Area in 2008, for all intents and purposes abolishing "internal" border controls between treaty states.
 Some politicians have called for a prolongation of this mission, but the legality of this is heavily disputed.
 In accordance with the Austrian constitution, armed forces may only be deployed in a limited number of cases, mainly to defend the country and aid in cases of national emergency, such as in the wake of natural disasters.
 They may only exceptionally be used as auxiliary police forces.

-Within its self-declared status of permanent neutrality, Austria has a long and proud tradition of engaging in UN-led peacekeeping and other humanitarian missions.
+Within its self-declared status of permanent neutrality, Austria has a tradition of engaging in UN-led peacekeeping and other humanitarian missions.
 The Austrian Forces Disaster Relief Unit (AFDRU), in particular, an all-volunteer unit with close ties to civilian specialists (e.g. rescue dog handlers) enjoys a reputation as a quick (standard deployment time is 10 hours) and efficient SAR unit.
 Currently, larger contingents of Austrian forces are deployed in Bosnia and Kosovo.
+According to the 2024 Global Peace Index, Austria is the 3rd most peaceful country in the world.

 Administrative divisions

-Austria is a federal republic consisting of nine states (Bundesländer).
-The states are sub-divided into districts (Bezirke) and statutory cities (Statutarstädte).
+Austria is a federal republic consisting of nine federal states (Bundesländer).
+The federal states are sub-divided into districts (Bezirke) and statutory cities (Statutarstädte).
 Districts are subdivided into municipalities (Gemeinden).
 Statutory Cities have the competencies otherwise granted to both districts and municipalities.
-Vienna is unique in that it is both a city and a state.
+Vienna is unique in that it is both a city and a federal state.
+The European Commission's Directorate-General for Translation calls the federal states provinces.